JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 </tldr>

-This task is executed before every other task introduced by IntelliJ Platform Gradle Plugin to prepare it to run.
+Executes before every other task introduced by IntelliJ Platform Gradle Plugin to prepare it to run.
 It is responsible for:

 - checking if the project uses IntelliJ Platform Gradle Plugin in the latest available version
 - preparing the KotlinX Coroutines Java Agent file to enable coroutines debugging when developing the plugin

 The self-update check can be disabled via [`selfUpdateCheck`](tools_intellij_platform_gradle_plugin_gradle_properties.md#selfUpdateCheck) build feature.
 To make the Coroutines Java Agent available for the task, inherit from [`CoroutinesJavaAgentAware`](tools_intellij_platform_gradle_plugin_task_awares.md#CoroutinesJavaAgentAware).